repetny/dot-validators-alliance-ec202/src/pages/index.md

         avatar_alt: Eric Widget's photo
         content: >-
           Hi, I am Petr and I started the Polkadotters community with my colleague Pavel.
+We are from Czechia, a small country in the heart of Europe.
 We are really pleased to be a part of this initiative because we believe that the community should be the one with power over the network!
       - author: PromoTeam
         avatar: images/review2.jpg
         avatar_alt: Parsley Montana's photo
         content: >-
-          Sed laoreet magna commodo libero euismod sodales.
-Nunc ac libero convallis, interdum ligula vel, pretium diam.
-Integer commodo sem at dui sollicitudin, vel posuere justo laoreet.
+          At PromoTeam we believe that validation is a philosophical contribution.
+Acting as your voice in the network and means of collaborating with the community.
+We believe that the validation role goes beyond just producing blocks and have constant uptime.
       - author: Repe
         avatar: images/review3.jpg
         avatar_alt: Jonquil Von Haggerston's photo
         content: >-
-          Integer consectetur purus neque, ac porttitor enim convallis vitae.
-          Interdum et malesuada fames ac ante ipsum primis in faucibus.
+          As a developer, I often like to look "under the hood".
+Polkadot is said to be a bet against blockchain maximalism, that’s why we united independent community-led initiatives around the world under one Alliance, so let’s jump on this exciting journey together!
+      - author: lorem-ipsum
+        avatar_alt: lorem-ipsum
+        content: >-
+          Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+        type: review_item
   - section_id: call-to-action
     type: section_cta
     title: This Is Call To Action Block!